Five expert tips to prepare your child for going back to school post-COVID-19

 Depending on where you are in the world, right now you may be preparing for your child to return to school after weeks or months of home schooling.
 And after a significant time spent at home, the thought of returning to the classroom with large groups of children can be understandably scary for a child.

+You may also have decided to forego more homeschooling and enroll your child in a collaborative charter academy or smaller private school.
+Regardless, it should be a return made with patience.
 Here is a quick guide on how to psychologically prepare your child for return to school.

 Is it safe for children to go back to school?